aibhleog/arXiv-order/README.md

 # arXiv-order
 Some code I'm writing to pursue a theory about arXiv.

-## NOTE: VoxCharta will no longer pull arXiv postings on 31 December 2020.

 Future plans
 -----------
 * Need to think of a way to automate this process (get it to run daily?)